Afghan president calls for Eid cease-fire, Taliban to reply

 The Taliban have resurged in recent years, seizing districts across the country and regularly carrying out large-scale attacks.

 Earlier this month, the Taliban launched a major assault on the city of Ghazni, just 120 kilometers (75 miles) from Kabul.
-Afghan security forces battled the militants inside the city for five days, as the U.S. carried out airstrikes and send advisers to help ground forces.
+Afghan security forces battled the militants inside the city for five days, as the U.S. carried out airstrikes and sent advisers to help ground forces.

 The battle for Ghazni killed at least 100 members of the Afghan security forces and 35 civilians, according to Afghan officials.